Recognize and produce the /m/ sound in a series of words that all begin with /m/.

 - Book: A Halloween Mask for Monster by Virginia Mueller (optional)

-Tell the children they will make monster masks as they listen for words that begin with the /m/ sound, such as moon, macaroni, marshmallows, and markers.
+The children will make monster masks as they listen for words that begin with the /m/ sound, such as moon, macaroni, marshmallows, and markers.

 Make a monster mask